Vytalyi/portfolio/src/content/case_studies/medical-aggregator-for-gl.md

   [
-    "Prototyping ASP.Net solution with real time high charts, including Admin Site for management & configurations.", "Measurement performance of MSSQL and MySQL databases working with millions records to predict real world behavior.", "Developed helper apps to speedup development - Bing Translator to provide default translations, Resource Manager to sync resources with latest translations, Code Validator to collect all places with translations, built on regexes..", "Developed Visual Studio plugin with automated detection of ", ]
+    "Prototyping ASP.Net solution with real time high charts, including Admin Site for management & configurations.", "Measurement performance of MSSQL and MySQL databases working with millions records to predict real world behavior.", ]
 images: [
   "./images/medical-aggregator-for-gl/1.jpg",